infracost/docs/docs/faq.md

 ## Can I run my own Cloud Pricing API?

 Yes!
 The [Cloud Pricing API repo](https://github.com/infracost/cloud-pricing-api) has instructions on how it can be run.
-Set the `INFRACOST_PRICING_API_ENDPOINT` environment variable to point `infracost` to it.
+You can point the Infracost CLI to your deployment using the `INFRACOST_PRICING_API_ENDPOINT` environment variable, e.g. https://cloud-pricing-api.mydomain.com.

 ## What's the difference between Infracost and Terraform Cloud's cost estimation?